daanbreur/blog/_posts/2021-05-25-PixelPlush-Scoreboard-XSS.md

 Now that we know the score isn't safe, lets try to inject html into the user field.
-Meaby it will work.
+Maybe it will work.

 ```json
 {